MatBar99/Master_Thesis_ASR/README.md

 *Find endpoint `/transcript` and load files you want to transcript*

-First loading may take some time due to initialization of the model...
+First loading and transcription may take some time due to initialization of the model...